ItsMe-RiiK/ChessyNorCheesy/README.md

 **ChessyNotCheesy** is a highly optimized, fully autonomous computer-vision based chess bot designed to play chess on Chess.com directly from your Linux desktop, using the powerful Stockfish engine.

 Unlike traditional chess bots or extensions that inject JavaScript, read browser memory, or hook into the DOM, **ChessyNotCheesy operates entirely outside the browser**.
 It works exactly like a human player: it "looks" at your screen using X11 screen capture, and it "clicks" the mouse using hardware-level input simulation (`XTest`).
-Because it never interacts with the browser internally, it is virtually invisible to standard web-based anti-cheat mechanisms.

 ---

 ## ✨ Features

 - **100% External Vision System**: Uses OpenCV `TM_SQDIFF_NORMED` template matching to read the board visually.
 It is completely immune to board highlights, last-move indicators, and square colors.
-- **Ultra-Low CPU Usage**: Heavily optimized C++17 implementation.
-Template processing is cached, reducing computer vision CPU overhead by 98% compared to naive scanning.
-The bot idles at nearly 0% CPU while playing.
 - **Human-like Interaction**: Uses `XTestFakeMotionEvent` and `XTestFakeButtonEvent` to simulate real mouse movements and clicks.
 - **Built-in GTK3 GUI**:
   - Real-time PGN generation and tracking.